 This is interesting to see that districts of southern parts of Bangladesh have a higher incidence of dengue cases in 2023.
 Although Bangladesh is a small country there are some differences between the southern and northern parts of Bangladesh as districts in the southern parts observe a higher rate of urbanization and high population density.
-Also, thedivision in the south of Dhaka has 0.92 °C higher temperature (27.46 vs 26.54 °C, p<0.01) but 633 mm lower rainfall (2643 mm vs. 2010, p<0.01) compared to the decisionsdecisionsec in the north to Dhaka.
+Also, the Divisions in the south of Dhaka has 0.92 °C higher temperature (27.46 vs 26.54 °C, p<0.01) but 633 mm lower rainfall (2643 mm vs. 2010, p<0.01) compared to the Divisions divisionsin the north to Dhaka.
 However, it might be possible that a higher incidence of dengue cases in southern districts is an artifact of economic development in the regions which helped people visit healthcare facilities more frequently than their northern counterparts.
 Our model also showed that the ratio of urban and rural population which we used as a proxy to indicate urbanization had a higher risk of having more dengue cases.
 More research is needed to confirm the reason for the higher incidence of dengue cases in southern parts of Bangladesh.